-Awarded applicants will be required to submit detailed quarterly expenditure reports to QDA in a prescribed format no later than 30 days following the end of the quarterly reporting periods ending 3/31, 6/30, 9/30 and 12/31 for each quarter during the contract term.
+Awarded applicants will be required to submit detailed quarterly expenditure reports to QDA in a prescribed format no later than 30 days following the end of the quarterly reporting periods ending, 6/30, 9/30, 12/31, and 3/31 for each quarter during the contract term.
 Payments will be made to grantees following review and approval of eligible expenditures detailed within the quarterly expenditure reports.
+Appendix 7 shows a sample fiscal report.